Random Perturbations of Matrix Polynomials: Random matrix pencils and -selfadjoint random matrices

-Note that for an arbitrary Marchenko-Pastur matrix, it holds that $z_j<0$.
-In the Wigner matrix case the point $z_j^+$ is also a limit point of $k_j$ eigenvalues of $H_NX_N$ due to the symmetry of spectrum of $H_NX_N$ with respect to the real line.
+In the Wigner matrix case the point $z_j$ is in the upper half-plane and its complex conjugate is also a limit point of $k_j$ eigenvalues of $H_NX_N$ due to the symmetry of spectrum of $H_NX_N$ with respect to the real line.

+Further, in the random sample covariance matrix case it holds that $z_j<0$.
+Further, if the underlying matrix is a square matrix, then the formula simplifies to

 \end{remark}

 \begin{example} Let us consider $H=\diag(-1,-2,-2,1,1,\dots,1)\in \Comp^{N\times N}$.
 The spectrum of the matrix $X_N=H_NW_N$ is symmetric to the real line and there are three pairs of eigenvalues which do not lie on the real line.
 The rest of the spectrum is real.
 By Theorem \ref{MainForX_N2} the resolvent of $X_N$ converges in probability to